metoppv/improver/doc/source/Guidance-for-Reviewing-Code.rst

    d.   **Functionality**

-        * Does the code do what is supposed to?
+        * Does the code do what it's supposed to?
         * Are errors handled appropriately?
-        * Is the code written to be run efficiently?
+        * Is the code efficient with respect to processing time and memory requirements?

    e.   **Test coverage**